-Marketable securities and investments are comprised of closed-end funds primarily invested in mutual funds.
+Investments were comprised of closed-end funds primarily invested in mutual funds that hold government bonds, stock and short-term money market funds.
 Mutual funds are classified as short-term investments available-for-sale and recorded at fair market value, based on quoted prices of identical assets that are trading in active markets as of the end of the period for which the values are determined.